dougbutner/dougbutner/README.md

 ---

-# Empowering People 💫🙏 <sup>2</sup>
+# Empowering People<sup>2</sup> 💫🙏

 ___

 ### I design tokenomics to empower people to empower creators + curators, starting with [🔯 PURPLE on WAX](https://github.com/currentxchange/purple-explainer)

-### I teach an open course on [Universal Consciousness](https://aquarius.academy/learn/universal-consciousness-densities-dimensions-matrices-grids/) also on [github with full 7-11-12 model course text]
+### I teach an open course on [Universal Consciousness](https://aquarius.academy/learn/universal-consciousness-densities-dimensions-matrices-grids/) also on github we have the [7-11-12 Model of Universal Consciousness as a PDF](https://github.com/dougbutner/universal-consciousness/blob/master/Universal%20Consciousness%20Succinctly.pdf)

 > my php 🏡 **[douglas.life](https://douglas.life/)**